TO: Administrative File: CAG-00431R

 While amyloid may have normal functions in the body and brain, abnormal amyloid is the first known physiological change found in AD patients, giving rise to the amyloid cascade hypothesis.
 The hypothesis posits a causal role for amyloid as instigator or essential component of a common pathway (the "central event in the aetiology of Alzheimer's disease") that leads to downstream changes including inflammation, tau pathology, and ultimately neurodegeneration.
 (Alzheimer 1898, 1907; Glenner 1984, Goate 1991, Hardy 1991, Selkoe 1991, Beyreuther 1991, Selkoe and Hardy 2016).

-Further, scientists who find the amyloid hypothesis compelling nonetheless disagree about which form (or “species”) of Aβ may be the best therapeutic target.
+Scientists who find the amyloid hypothesis compelling nonetheless disagree about which form (or “species”) of Aβ may be the best therapeutic target.
 Thus, some monoclonal antibodies directed against Aβ target primarily Aβ plaques (donanemab, aducanumab, gantenerumab > lecanemab), while others target primarily Aβ oligomers (ACU193 > crenezumab, aducanumab), or Aβ protofibrils (lecanemab).
-See Figure X below, “Aβ/amyloid pathways.”
+See the Figure “Aβ/amyloid pathways” below.

 PET Aβ imaging